marklcrns/nvim-config/README.md

 ## Credits

-Thanks to the following (Neo)Vim configurations and to all the geniuses behind the plugins that made this repo possible.
+Thanks to the following (Neo)Vim configs and to all the geniuses behind the plugins that made this repo possible.

 - [ThinkVim](https://github.com/hardcoreplayers/ThinkVim)
 - [Rafi's vim-config](https://github.com/rafi/vim-config)